jaruizra/Autoinstall_Netgui_Windows/README.md

           This will work: \\wsl.localhost\Ubuntu-22.04
           This will work: C:\Users\javie\Downloads
-          This will not work: D:\OneDrive - Universidad Rey Juan Carlos\Escritorio   (ckeck the spaces in the "Universidad rey...")
+          This will not work: D:\OneDrive - Universidad Rey Juan Carlos\Escritorio   (check the spaces in the "Universidad rey...")

 3. Safe the wireshark_ubuntu.bat file on a safe place, like the documents folder.
 4. Open on windows 11 default apps, and up in the search by type of document type: “.cap”.
 Select the first option and click on “Select another app from my pc”, then search for the wireshark_ubuntu.bat file on your documents folder.
 Each time you open a .cap file (tcdump output file) it will open Linux Wireshark.
 It should work flawlessly.